 Row 1.

-Leaving a long tail end, loosely ch 9, working in blo, sc in 2nd ch from hook, sc in remaining chs across, turn.
+Leaving a long tail end (about 12 inches), loosely ch 9, working in blo, sc in 2nd ch from hook, sc in remaining chs across, turn.
 (8sc)

 Row 2-21